-Increased sea surface temperature in the Atlantic Ocean will cause air moving north over this ocean to hold more moisture.
-As a result, when these fronts meet cold air systems moving from
+Increased sea surface temperature in the Atlantic Ocean will cause air moving north over this

 The phrase "severe winter storm" encapsulates several types of natural hazards, including snowfall, wind, ice, sleet, and freezing rain hazards.
 Additional natural hazards that can occur as a result of winter storms include sudden and severe drops in temperature.
 Winter storms can also result in flooding and the destabilization of hillsides as snow or ice melts and begins to run off.
 The storms can also result in significant structural damage from wind and snow load as well as human injuries and economic and infrastructure impacts.